 - Funeral and burial costs (if a wrongful death occurs)

 Do You Need to Hire a Lawyer for Your Bedsore Lawsuit Case?

-Any time you are considering filing a lawsuit, you should speak with an attorney.
+If you are considering suing a nursing home for a bedsore, you should speak with an attorney.
 An attorney that has experience with bedsore lawsuits or elder law abuse cases is best.
 Your attorney can review the facts of your case and determine if you have a valid claim along with estimating the amount of compensation you are entitled to.

 How Much Will I Have to Pay an Attorney for My Claim?

 In most cases involving bedsore lawsuits, the attorney that represents you will do so on a contingency fee basis.
 A contingency fee means that a percentage of your compensation will go to the attorney as part of their service fee.